Hassan-oladipupo/TechsphereApi/README.md

 # TechsphereApi
-A rest api built with php 8 and symfony 6
+A rest api built with php 8